 THE WEEK AHEAD: KEY ECONOMIC DATA

-Thursday: July retail sales numbers from the Census Bureau.
+Thursday: December retail sales figures from the Department of Commerce.

 THE WEEK AHEAD: COMPANIES REPORTING EARNINGS

 Tuesday: Citigroup (C), Delta Air Lines (DAL), JPMorgan Chase (JPM), Wells Fargo (WFC)

 Wednesday: Bank of America (BAC), Goldman Sachs (GS), United Health (UNH), US Bancorp (USB)

 Friday: Schlumberger (SLB)

 Companies mentioned are for informational purposes only.
 It should not be considered a solicitation for the purchase or sale of the securities.
 Any investment should be consistent with your objectives, time frame and risk tolerance.
 The return and principal value of investments will fluctuate as market conditions change.
 When sold, investments may be worth more or less than their original cost.
 Companies may reschedule when they report earnings without notice.